HL7/fhir-shorthand/input/pagecontent/reference.md

   ```

 {%include tu-div.html%}
-* Use the parameterized rule set, AddVariableToTestScript, to add variable definitions to an instance of TestScript (note the use of double brackets to avoid the need to escape closing parentheses and commas):
+* Use the parameterized rule set, `AddVariableToTestScript`, to add variable definitions to an instance of TestScript (note the use of double brackets to avoid the need to escape closing parentheses and commas):

   ```
   RuleSet: AddVariableToTestScript(name, expression)